plone/plone.app.contentlisting/plone/app/contentlisting/README.txt

     >>> from Products.CMFCore.utils import getToolByName

 We simply ask for an IContentLister and pass it a sequence of something.
-In this case (and most common cases) the sequence is a catalog search result set.
+In this case (and most common cases) the sequence will be a catalog search result set.

     >>> catalog = getToolByName(self.portal, 'portal_catalog')
     >>> results = catalog.searchResults()